valekll/ReadMe/README.md

 IdleRPGInventory (Python)
   - A personal project that quicksorts a list of inventory items for a discord bot, and outputs the best merges to upgrade weapons the most efficiently.

+fitlog (Java)
+  - A personal project to relearn Android app development.
+It is still a work in progress.

 List of Private Projects: